iPhone Text Effects: Tips and Tricks

 The best overall Verizon plan for a family of four is Unlimited Plus, since it includes some of the benefits of the expensive Unlimited Ultimate plan, at a lower cost per line.

-Our favorite premium Verizon plan is the carrier’s $90/month Unlimited Ultimate.
-As with the other plans on this list, Unlimited Ultimate comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
-What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance (nearly enough to power your home internet!).
+Our favorite premium Verizon family plan is the carrier’s $80/month Unlimited Ultimate.
+This option comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
+What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance—which is nearly enough to power your home internet!

 Unlimited Ultimate comes down in price to $65/month per line when you add three lines, or just $55/month per line when you add four.
 If you have a data-hungry family that does a lot of hotspotting, this is the plan for you.